JEThornley/COMM420/content/project/HFT_Sharratt2_s6/index.md

 ---
 title: Making Sense of the Fast — and the Furious
 author: Anna Sharratt
 summary: Is high-frequency trading the most evil finance scheme ever conceived?
-Ryan Riordan crunches some hard-to-access data and comes away with a reassuring tale </br>Sep 23, 2014
+Ryan Riordan crunches some hard-to-access data and comes away with a reassuring tale (Sep 23, 2014)

 tags:
 - session6
 - HFTs6
 - reading

 date: "2014-09-23T00:00:00Z"

 # Optional external URL for project (replaces project detail page).